From online student recruitment to integrated AI

 A solid CRM system that is scalable is key to HEIs achieving this, infrastructure must evolve to match changing student expectations and drive enrolments.
 Embracing the latest technology in education will play a key role in helping institutions make sense of complex information and to do more with less.

 3. Integration, integration, integration

-Despite its ability to support the full student lifecycle, only 3% of HE institutions in a recent survey by AACRAO said they used their CRM to do this.
+Despite its ability to support the full student lifecycle, only 3% of HE institutions in a survey by AACRAO said they used their CRM to do this.
 The reality is that many HEIs are using CRM systems in a fragmented way, with separate systems for marketing, admissions and recruitment for example.
 Multiple, siloed systems should be replaced with a ‘one system’ approach for much more efficient, joined-up communications and the ability to spot trends and insights from a central set of data.

 4. Reimagining the role of technology designed for higher education

 CRM systems that have been specifically designed for higher education student marketing and recruitment will often prove most effective as they come tailored to the nuances and requirements of that type of organisation.

 For HEIs for example, this approach means a new student recruitment CRM system can be built out of the box with education-specific insight, allowing quick set up and fast ROI.
 It will also be configured to receive data from education systems and products, and include prebuilt workflows, report templates and service blueprints designed for the higher education sector.

 Once your student recruitment CRM system is working as hard as possible, utilising the latest technologies, and integrating this across your operations, it’s critical not to lose sight of your audiences.
 Even the most sophisticated, technically advanced CRM won’t be able to achieve the best results without those that use it understanding the all-important wants and needs of their desired audience.